-The school does sit at the corner of Harrison Street and Parker Avenue, but it definitely isn’t curved like this.
+The school does sit at the corner of Harrison Street and Parker Avenue, but it definitely isn’t curved as it looks in the street view.
 I tried going back to it several times and it always appeared to be curved.

 The street view found directly in Google maps is this: